-- 3.3 On land to the west of the application site
+- 3.2 On land to the north of the application site.

-Detailed consent for the Amity Court residential development was granted in 2000 (ref 00/00434/C) and has since been implemented. - 3.4 The existing hotel was operational prior to the construction of the apartments at Amity Court.
+16/00660/MJR: Mixed use residential development of 180 dwellings with A1 and A3 uses to ground floor.
+This comprises 5 blocks reaching a maximum of 7 storeys in height.
+That consent has not yet been implemented. - 3.3 On land to the west of the application site Detailed consent for the Amity Court residential development was granted in 2000 (ref 00/00434/C) and has since been implemented. - 3.4 The existing hotel was operational prior to the construction of the apartments at Amity Court.